goqadze/React-Redux-Courses/README.md

 npm start
 ```

-Git repository of this projects contains tags for every tutorials so
+Git repository of this projects contains tags for every tutorial.
-that it's really easy to follow with what happened, where and why.

 ### See all tags